-Apilado (pron: Ahh-Pee-Lah-Do), sometimes erroneously you will see this word spelled as ‘Apillado‘ and pronounced as Ahhh-Pee-Sha-Do.
-They mean the same things.
+Apilado (pron: Ahh-Pee-Lah-Do), sometimes erroneously you will see this word spelled as ‘Apillado‘, but is pronounced as Ahhh-Pee-Sha-Do.
 The latter is an erroneous and bastardized (ahem) version of the word.
-In short, this word, Apilado, is the past participle of the verb ‘Apilar’ which means ‘to pile up’ or ‘to put in a pile’.
+In short, this word, Apilado, is the past participle of the verb ‘Apilar’, which means ‘to pile up’ or ‘to put in a pile’.
 From a Tango perspective, it means to put one’s body onto another, or to place your body onto another persons body.
-This style is the ‘iconic’ look of tango, the leaning bodies that form an “A” frame between the partners.
+Over the last 3 or 4 decades in tango’s resurgence in popularity, the invocation of this idea has become an ‘iconic’ look of tango.
+In short, Apilado, has come to mean “a leaning bodies that form an “A” frame between the partners”.

-This ‘A’ frame was made very popular by Maestro Carlos Gavito when he was El Capitan of the traveling Tango show “Forever Tango” in the 1990’s.
-It was for effect, not as a way of social dancing.
-Now and again it can be quite useful, but not as a constant!
-Not unless you like driving around a ton of bricks!
-Truthfully though there is always a tiny, small, amount of apilado going on, very, very, very small…VERY small, like as in 1 to 3 millimeters worth!
-More than that and you are just asking for trouble.
+While the idea of Apilado had been around for a long time, the idea of the ‘A’ frame way of dancing was made very popular by Maestro Carlos Gavito when he was El Capitan of the traveling Tango show “Forever Tango” in the 1990’s.
+It was for effect only, not as a way of social dancing.
+It was, in the way that Carlos showed it, a way to dramatize his point and artistry over the form.
+Never, ever, was it meant as a way of dancing socially at a Milonga in the line of dance.
+Ever.
+Not. (ahem) Now and again it can be quite useful, but not as a constant!
+Not unless you like driving or being driven around as if you were a ton of bricks!
+Truthfully, though, there is always a tiny, small, amount of apilado going on, very, very, very small…VERY small, like as in 1 to 1 millimeters, if that!
+More than that and you are just asking for trouble on a whole bunch of levels.

 Video: Maestro Carlos Eduardo Gavito con Maestra Geraldin Rojas

-From one perspective, it is an ‘embrace’.
-However this slightly inaccurate.
-A more accurate way of looking at it, it’s style of movement.
-Sometimes this is done to the extreme for effect to accentuate the Look of Tango, or more importantly the dramatic effect of the musical crescendo.
+From one errneous perspective, it is an ‘embrace’.
+This is not inaccurate.
+A more accurate way of looking at it, it is a stance.
+A way of standing or creating a base from which to move from.
+Sometimes this is done to the extreme for effect to accentuate the Look of Tango, as shown by Gavito, or more importantly the dramatic effect of the musical crescendo.

 A question that comes up for some folks is this: “Is this Argentine Tango ?”.
 And the answer is a qualified “No”.
 It’s qualified ‘no’ because for some people this is their perception of what encompasses Argentine Tango.
 This laying body on body in the extreme.
 So we have to include this in the definition. 🙁 However, most of us that dance socially, day-in and day-out, thankfully, this is not Argentine Tango.